-If you need any assistance locating an elevator or have other questions about accessibility onsite, please speak to a member of ASWF event staff at the registration or information desk onsite.
-If you have questions prior to the event, please email firstname.lastname@example.org.
+If you need any assistance locating an elevator, or have other questions about accessibility onsite, please speak to a member of the Linux Foundation event staff at any of the registration or information desks onsite.
+If you have questions prior to the event, please email email@example.com.

 If you need a wheelchair or scooter, you can rent them from Access Medical Equipment Co.
 Please contact them directly for rates and availability.

 At Registration, attendees can pick up communication stickers to add to their badges.
 Communication stickers indicate an attendee’s requested level of interaction with both other attendees and press (including photographers and videographers).

 - Green = Open to communicate.